Tired of Fighting Sexual Temptation?

 - Make sure you’re growing in your understanding of your sex drive, this precious gift of God which Satan seems to love to pervert more than any other.

 - Make sure you’re rebuking the five sex lies that will keep you from the healthy relationships your soul so deeply longs for.

-Does this encourage you?
+Did this post encourage you?
 Let us know in the comment section below.
-Does this raise more questions?
+Does it raise more questions?
 Share those below as well!
 And either way, let us know how we can pray for you!

 This post is one in a series on Purpose-Driven Dating which we define as follows: Intentional time invested in one other person for the purpose of growing in intimacy that might lead to a life-giving, life-long marriage.
 Next week’s focus: …for the purpose of growing in intimacy… The series begins with this post.